-Module Name Module Code Level (type) СР Quality Engineeri ng MCSSE-SE-02 Year 1 5 Module Compon ents Number Name Туре СР MCSSE-SE-02 Quality Engineer ing Lecture Tutorial / 5 Module Coordinator Program Affiliati on omputer Science and Software E ngineering Mandatory Stat Mandatory for A Prof. Dr. Alexander Omelchenko Entry Requirements Frequency Annually Forms of Le Teaching earning and Pre-requisites ☑ none Co-requisites ☑ none Knowledge, Abilities, or Skills Programming skills in an imperative language at CS (Fall) Lectures (33Tutorial (35Private stud bachelor level Algorithms and data structure at CS bachelor level Basic skills in software testing: structural testing, Junit Basic knowledge of software engineering and IDEs at CS bachelor level Discrete math at CS bachelor level Duration 1 semester Workload 125 hours
+Module Name Module Code Level (type) СР Quality Engineering 5 MCSSE-SE-02 Year 1 5 Module Componer nts Number Name Туре СР MCSSE-SE-02 Quality Engineer ing Lecture 5 Module Coordinator Prof. Dr. Mauro Pezzé Program Affiliation MSc Computer Science and Software Engineering Mandatory Status Mandatory for CSSE and mandatory elective for AST Entry Requirements Frequency Forms of Le Teaching earning an Pre-requisites Co-requisites Knowledge, Abilities, or Skills Annually (Fall) Lectures (3Private stud 5 hours) dy (90 hours) 🖾 none ⊠ none Programming skills in an imperative language at CS bachelor level Duration Workload Algorithms and data structure at CS bachelor level Basic skills in software testing: structural testing, Junit Basic knowledge of software engineering and IDEs at CS bachelor level Discrete math at CS bachelor level 1 semester 125 hours

-Software quality can be defined as the degree of satisfaction of the requirements; it represents an essential part of the software development and cannot be guaranteed a-priori, but most be verified both during and after the development.
+Software quality is an essential part of the software development and cannot be guaranteed a-priori, but most be verified both during and after the development.
 This course introduces the main testing and analysis techniques that can be used to identify failures and verify the quality of software systems.
 The course introduces the general testing and analysis principles and the basic techniques, shows how to apply them to solve relevant quality problems, illustrates complementarities and differences among the different techniques, and presents the organization of a coherent quality process.
 The course provides the elements needed to understand principles, techniques and process that comprise the basic background of test designer, quality manager and project manager.
 At the end of the course, the students will be able to define and implement quality plans for complex software systems.
 The student will have the basic knowledge of a project and a quality manager.